bustle/sammie/README.md

 ### Features

 * Generate a minimal yet flexible SAM template for you to get started.
-* Simplify SAM's complex packaging & deploy steps into a single `deploy` command.
+* Simplify SAM's complex packaging & deploy steps/flags into a simple `deploy` command.
 * Provide a best practice for deploying multiple environments.

 ![sammie](https://user-images.githubusercontent.com/411908/35882654-ea43468a-0b52-11e8-9a0c-d5d721e56a51.gif)